Agile MVP Development: A Step-by-Step Guide to Iterative Development

 • UAT: User Acceptance Testing involves users or stakeholders testing the product increment in a real-world scenario to confirm that it aligns with their requirements and expectations.

-Collecting and incorporating feedback from every cycle.
+Collecting and incorporating feedback from every cycle

 The continuous feedback loop is a fundamental principle in Agile MVP development.
-Collecting and incorporating feedback from every iteration enables teams better to align the product with user requirements and market trends.
+Collecting and incorporating feedback from every iteration enables teams to better align the product with user requirements and market trends.

 Implementing Efficient Feedback Circuits: